RzgarHosseini/R-CBN/README.md

 2. **FitnessLandcape_NON_Representable.rds**: This stores a matrix with 128 rows (each corresponding to one of the 2^7=128 potential binary genotypes), and 111 colmns (each corresponding to one of the 111 non-representable fitness landscapes).

 ### Real Data
+The real genomic data are obtained from the TCGA dataset that includes genomic profiles of cancer patients belonging to 15 different cancer types.
+Thus, in this folder, 15 files each corresponding to one the 15 cancer types are included.
+Each of these files store a binary matrix with 10 columns corresponding to the 10 most frequently mutated driver genes in each cancer type.
+The number of rwos represent the number of patients, and so it differs across cancer types.

 ## References